pedalpete/it/readme.md

 ### How Does It Work?

-Favor-it uses a js file (optionally called `favorit.js`) on stored on the device which describes the structure of your hardware.
+Favor-it uses a js file (optionally called `favorit.js`) stored on the device which describes the structure of your hardware.
 It queries this js file, similar to how jQuery parses and interacts with the DOM.
 Once Favor-it knows what devices are connected, and how to interact with them, you can easly write jQuery style statements like `$$('temperature').get()`